3D Gap Opening in Non-Ideal MHD Protoplanetary Disks: Asymmetric Accretion, Meridional Vortices, and Observational

 To comprehensively demonstrate the spatial distribution differences among the three velocity components, we show in Figure~\ref{fig:3vmap} their two-dimensional R-z color maps at t = 100~\tp, using azimuthal averaging similar to Figure~\ref{fig:fidp6ring}.
 As shown in Figure~\ref{fig:3v}b, $v_\phi$ maintains mirror symmetry at different heights.
 The widespread sub-Keplerian region between 14-20 au is likely caused by the overpressure at the outer gap edge, resulting in a greater deviation from Keplerian motion than a disk with a smooth density profile.
 The distribution of $v_R$ shows a particularly clear break in mirror symmetry across a broad region from radii 5-20~au, where the main accretion flow is near the bottom disk surface, only partially extending to the upper disk surface in the gap due to a vortex.
 Near the midplane, both the negative $v_R$ region inside the planet's orbit and the positive $v_R$ region outside the orbit extend significantly in radius.
 The distribution of $v_z$ also directly reveals the impact of the asymmetric accretion layer.
-The distribution of $v_z$ is also asymmetric relative to the midplane, as indicated by the gap's red triangle-shaped and blue regions.
+The distribution of $v_z$ is also asymmetric relative to the midplane, as indicated by the gap's large red triangle-shaped region to the planet's right side, and blue region across the Hill sphere.
 It results from the combined effects of the accretion layer and the vortex.
-The $v_z$ distribution shows that the gas in the accretion layer first approaches the midplane before moving away from it, consistent with the streamlines shown in Figure~\ref{fig:fidstream900}.
+The $v_z$ distribution shows the general trend of gas movement in the accretion layer at the bottom surface: it first approaches the midplane from the outer gap edge (positive $v_z$).
+Then it moves back towards the surface.
+It is consistent with the streamlines shown in Figure~\ref{fig:fidstream900}.